About

 Associate Professor of Clinical Research and Leadership

-Associate Director of the Resiliency and Well-being Center
+Director of the GW Resiliency and Well-being Center

-She is the co-founder and Chief Medical Officer of Recondite Consulting, which works with the pharmaceutical industry to improve clinical outcomes by identifying dietary and lifestyle factors affecting efficacy and safety.
-She serves on the boards of several healthcare and biotech companies and nonprofits globally.
-She is the co-host of the GW Integrative Medicine Podcast.
-In 2021, the International Forum for Advanced Healthcare named her among the Top 100 Health Care Leaders.
+Dr. Frame is the co-founder and Chief Medical Officer of Recondite Consulting, where she collaborates with the pharmaceutical industry to identify dietary and lifestyle factors that enhance clinical outcomes.
+She also serves on the boards of several healthcare and biotech companies globally, contributing to advancements in health and wellness.
+Her leadership and influence extend across academic, clinical, and industry settings.
+In 2021, she was named among the Top 100 Health Care Leaders by the International Forum on Advancements in Healthcare.

 Patrick G. Corr, EdD, MEd, AFAMEE